unhcr-americas/ageingonthemove/README.md

 ### background image

 For responsive design, the image needs to be crop-able in both portrait (for smartphone) and landscape (for desktop).
-Chnaing between those 2 formats is handled in the css file  `theme.css`
+Changing between those 2 formats is handled in the css file  `theme.css`

 #### Above the fold